Linear groups and computation: Computing with finitely generated linear groups

 There are two parts of our method, one for $\varphi_\varrho(G)$ and one for $G_\varrho\unlhd G$.
 Since $G_\varrho$ has finite index in a finitely generated group, it is finitely generated too.
 None of our algorithms call for a full generating set of $G_\varrho$ (which may be hard or even impossible to acquire), but rather a \emph{normal generating set}: a finite subset $N$ of $G_\varrho$ such that $G_\varrho$ is the normal closure $\langle N\rangle^G$ of $\langle N\rangle$ in $G$.
 There is a standard CGT procedure to obtain $N$; see \cite[pp.~299--300]{HoltBook}.
 For this we need a presentation of $\varphi_\varrho(G)$ in the form $\langle \varphi_\varrho(g_1), \ldots, \varphi_\varrho(g_r) \, |\, w_1, \ldots , w_l\rangle$ where $\{g_1, \ldots , g_r\}$ is the input generating set $S$ of $G$ and the $w_j$ are words in the $\varphi_\varrho(g_i)$.
 Efficient algorithms to compute such a presentation are available~\cite{Baaetal}.
 Replacing $\varphi_\varrho(g_i)$ by $g_i$ in each $w_j$, we get words $\tilde{w}_j$ over $S$.
 Then $N = \{ \tilde{w}_1, \ldots , \tilde{w}_l\}$.
 Label this process ${\tt NormalGenerators}(S,\varphi_\varrho)$.

-We summarize our computational version of finite approximation. \begin{enumerate} \item Select a maximal ideal $\varrho$ of $R$. \item[] \item Construct the congruence image $\varphi_\varrho(G)$ over the finite field $R/\varrho$. \item[] \item Find a presentation of $\varphi_\varrho(G)$. \item[] \item Compute a normal generating set of $G_\varrho$. \end{enumerate} The bulk of the computation is in step~\ref{StThree}; but it is done over a finite rather than infinite domain.
+We summarize our computational version of finite approximation. \begin{enumerate} \item Select a maximal ideal $\varrho$ of $R$. \item Construct the congruence image $\varphi_\varrho(G)$ over the finite field $R/\varrho$. \item Find a presentation of $\varphi_\varrho(G)$. \item Compute a normal generating set of $G_\varrho$. \end{enumerate} The bulk of the computation is in step~\ref{StThree}; but it is done over a finite rather than infinite domain.
 This eases complexity issues such as matrix entry growth.
 We also gain access to the powerful algorithms for matrix groups over finite fields.

 The clarity of our method flows from deep results such as Theorem~\ref{Malcev}, which ensure that the method may be converted into an efficient algorithm.
 The solution of the orbit-stabilizer problem for nilpotent-by-finite groups over $\Q$ presented in \cite{Dixon85} is a model for this kind of computing with infinite linear groups.
 As noted previously, Dixon's paper was an impetus for subsequent work by Assmann, Eick, and Ostheimer on computing with polycyclic groups over $\Q$.
-Other uses of congruence homomorphisms in algorithms for infinite matrix groups appear in \cite{Beals1,Beals2,RTB}.
+Other algorithms for infinite matrix groups that use congruence homomorphisms appear in \cite{Beals1,Beals2,RTB}.
 Those algorithms feature randomization, which we have so far eschewed.